-Eight years ago, Boston decided to celebrate the fall season by bringing in an extravagantly large pumpkin for pedestrians to awe at.
-But this year, the city welcomed not one, but three pumpkins to the Boston Public Market!
-The pumpkins arrived on October 11 and were trekked out by heavy-duty trucks and forklifts from neighboring towns.
+Nine years ago, Boston decided to celebrate the fall season by bringing in an extravagantly large pumpkin for pedestrians to awe at.
+Last year, the city welcomed not one, but three pumpkins to the Boston Public Market!
+The pumpkins were trekked out by heavy-duty trucks and forklifts from neighboring towns.

 100 Hanover St, Boston, MA 02108